Canon 40D vs Sony A6000

 |Sony A6300« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony A6300|

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 40D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 40D (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 40D and the A6000 have been discontinued, but can regularly be found used on eBay.
 The 40D was replaced by the Canon 50D, while the A6000 was followed by the Sony A6300.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 40D vs Sony A6000

 So how do things add up?
 Which of the two cameras – the Canon 40D or the Sony A6000 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 40D: